 Taste and adjust any ingredients to get them to your preferred tastes.
 Usually salt and mayo make a big difference as you are tweaking this recipe to get it right.

-Lastly, add in 3/4 cup of the Cheese Sauce and mix well.
+Lastly, add 3/4 cup of the Cheese Sauce and mix well.
 Drizzle the final 1/4 cup of the sauce over the top of the potatoes.

 Serve as a side with my Vegan Meatloaf.
 Talk about comfort food, and these are perfect for holiday dinners!